peaky76/pybet/docs/source/getting_started.rst

    bradford_win_league = lambda: bradford_city['position'] == 1
    season_over = lambda: games_played == 46
    bet = Bet(2.00, Odds(21), bradford_win_league, season_over)

+Odds can also be given as "SP" (starting price), in which case the starting price needs to be specified at settlement time.

 `status`
 """"""""